 Ball Aerospace built WorldView-2, a remote sensing satellite, for DigitalGlobe®.
-WorldView-2 is DigitalGlobe’s third satellite in a constellation of spacecraft that offers the highest-resolution commercial satellite imagery of Earth (U.S. commercial is limited to .5 meters).
+WorldView-2 is DigitalGlobe’s third satellite in a constellation of spacecraft that offers the highest-resolution commercial satellite imagery of Earth.

 This high spatial resolution, multispectral satellite imagery is used for civil government mapping, land-use planning, disaster relief, exploration, defense and intelligence, and visualization and simulation environments.

 During its planned eight-year mission, WorldView-2 will provide unparalleled aerial and space images.

 Ball Aerospace provided its Ball Commercial Platform (BCP) 5000 spacecraft bus for WorldView-2 and integrated the remote sensing instrument onto the bus.
 Ball Aerospace was also responsible for testing the entire system.
 WorldView-2 launched on Oct.
 8, 2009.

 The BCP 5000 accommodates next-generation optical and Synthetic Aperture Radar (SAR) remote sensing payloads, and is designed to be a flexible, stable, and highly accurate Earth remote sensing platform.